Skip to main content

 What is a racially hostile environment?

-A racially hostile environment may be created by oral, written, graphic or physical conduct related to an individual's race, color, or national origin that is sufficiently severe, persistent or pervasive so as to interfere with or limit the ability of an individual to participate in or benefit from the educational programs or activities.
+A racially hostile environment may be created by oral, written, graphic, or physical conduct.
+This conduct is related to an individual's race, color, or national origin.
+It must be severe, persistent, or pervasive enough to constitute a racially hostile environment.
+This conduct must limit the ability of a student to participate in or benefit from educational programs/activities.

-What are the responsibilities of schools and colleges when it comes to racial harassment?
+What are the responsibilities of schools when it comes to preventing harassment on the basis of race?

-Under federal law, and as recipients of federal funds, schools and colleges have a responsibility to prevent racial harassment and discrimination in their institutions.
-Prohibited discrimination occurs when a recipient of federal funds (a school or college) condones, tolerates or allows a racially hostile environment that it knows about or when recipient's employees treat students differently because of their race.
+Under federal law, and as recipients of federal funds, schools and colleges have a huge responsibility.
+They must prevent racial harassment in their institutions.
+Prohibited discrimination occurs when a school condones or allows a racially hostile environment.
+It also occurs when the school's employees treat students in a different manner because of their race.

 How does the federal government help eliminate racial harassment against students?

-The U.S. Department of Education's Office for Civil Rights (OCR) enforces Title VI of the Civil Rights Act of 1964, which prohibits discrimination based on a student's race, color and national origin in schools and colleges receiving federal funds.
-OCR investigates and resolves complaints alleging that educational institutions that are recipients of federal funds have failed to protect students from harassment based on race, color or national origin.
-Complaints are often resolved by agreements requiring schools to adopt effective anti-harassment policies and procedures, train staff and students, address the incidents in question, and to take other steps to restore a nondiscriminatory environment.
+The U.S. Department of Education's Office for Civil Rights (OCR) enforces Title VI of the Civil Rights Act of 1964.
+Title VI prohibits unlawful discrimination in schools and colleges receiving federal funds.
+OCR investigates and resolves complaints involving educational institutions.
+Recipients of federal financial assistance who haven't protected students from harassment are investigated.
+Complaints are often resolved by requiring schools to adopt effective anti-harassment policies.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help